datalab-dev/2023_hanssmann_gs_zotero/README.md

 backup.
 Then the [Notero Plugin][notero] will be used to port the data into a Notion database, which will connect to the FHJC website.

+Because some of the resources (particularly the podcasts) required significant reformatting to be compatible with bibtex syntax, rerunning this code as is at a later date will most likely not work, especially if more podcasts have been added.
+If you need to redo the data-crosswalk for some reason, the two functions that will require the most changes to work properly are `format_title()` and `format_authors()`.
+There may be others but those were the ones that caused the most issues originally.
+Additionally, there is a list of all the organizations used as authors in the database that will also need to be updated (line 189).

 Links:

 * [Google Drive][google]